Middle Arctic tundra: Climate

 The climate of the ecoregion is Tundra climate (Köppen climate classification ET), a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 C. In this ecoregion, the mean summer month temperature ranges from 0.5 C in the north to 4.5 C in the south.
-Average annual precipitation is low, from 100-200 mm/year.
+Average annual precipitation is low, from 100–200 mm/year.
 Snow covers the ground for 10 months each year.

 Flora and fauna

-The middle arctic tundra is north of the treeline.
+The Middle Arctic Tundra is north of the treeline.
 56% of the ground cover is moss and lichen, 30% is low herbaceous vegetation tolerant of the cold and dry environment, 1% is herbaceous wetlands, and up to 1% supports shrubs in protected areas.
 Because of the harsh conditions—the cold, aridity, wind and poor, thin soils—vegetation is sparse and stunted.
 The rare protected area for shrubs is characterized by arctic willow (Salix arctica) and dwarf birch (Betula) and alder (Alnus); the herb cover by Saxifraga species and Dryas).

-Characteristic mammals include barren-ground caribou (Rangifer tarandus ssp. arcticus), muskox (Ovibos moschatus), wolf (Canis lupus), arctic fox (Alopex lagopus), polar bear (Ursus maritimus, arctic hare (Lepus arcticus, brown lemming (Lemmus sibiricus) and collared lemming (Dicrostonyx groenlandicus).
+Characteristic mammals include barren-ground caribou (Rangifer tarandus ssp. arcticus), muskox (Ovibos moschatus), arctic wolf (Canis lupus arctos), arctic fox (Alopex lagopus), polar bear (Ursus maritimus, arctic hare (Lepus arcticus, brown lemming (Lemmus sibiricus) and collared lemming (Dicrostonyx groenlandicus).
 The region supports up to 80% of the world's musk ox (Ovibos moschatus).

 The region supports important breeding and migratory grounds for birds, including snow goose (Chen caerulescens), brant (Branta bernicla), Canada goose (Branta canadensis), eider (Somateria spp.) and oldsquaw duck (Clangula hyemalis).